socfortress/LINUX-DETECT-SSH-CONFIG-RISKS-COPILOT-ACTION/README.md

-## Detect SSH Config Risks
+## Detect-SSHConfig-Risks.sh

-This script scans for risky SSH configuration files, such as world-writable files or hidden `.ssh` files outside the `/home` directory, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script scans for risky SSH configuration files, such as world-writable files or hidden `.ssh` files outside the `/home` directory, providing a JSON-formatted output for integration with your SIEM.

 ### Overview

-The `Detect-SSHConfig-Risks` script identifies potential security risks in SSH configuration files by analyzing their permissions and locations.
+The `Detect-SSHConfig-Risks.sh` script identifies potential security risks in SSH configuration files by analyzing their permissions and locations.
 It outputs results in a standardized JSON format suitable for active response workflows.

 ### Script Details